bUnit-dev/bUnit/docs/site/docs/getting-started/writing-tests.md

  <Bar></Bar>
 ```

-There is a simple workaround though.
-Wrap all elements in the special Blazor element `<text>`.
-The `<text>` element will not be part of the rendered output, but is provides a simple way to group multiple root elements into a single inline Razor templates.
+There is a simple workaround though: wrap all elements in the special Blazor element `<text>`.
+The `<text>` element will not be part of the rendered output, but it provides a simple way to group multiple root elements into a single inline Razor template.
 E.g.:

 ```cshtml
 @<text>